 - Source Name (Optional) Entering the source name and pressing "Get Simbad Coordinates" will fill in RA and Dec coordinates.
 If the name is not found in the Simbad database you will need to fill in RA and Dec. - RA and Dec (J2000) In either of the formats shown on the web page. - Dither pattern For hexagonal or 5x5 dither patterns, the TVP checks whether all points in the dither pattern are visible, not just the centre. - Start and End date For the period of interest.
-Defaults are start and end dates of the current AO cycle.
-Boundaries are start of the mission and end of the current AO cycle, although it is strongly recommended to cover only the period of interest.
+Defaults are start and end dates of the current AO cycle, although it is strongly recommended to cover only the period of interest.
 Input should be in the format shown on the web page.